 - Be sure that your learning segment has a distinct beginning and ending

 - Do not stress out about finding a "perfect" clip, the reality is they do not exist and what matters most is how you respond to the teaching situation

 - Keep all of your documents and files saved in ONE place – and keep a backup

 - Cite research where it says to site research

 - When it says "do this OR this" replace it with "do this AND this"

 - Refer to the handbook AND the rubrics when answering your questions

-- Stick to the timeline you agreed to follow!
+- Stick to the timeline you created

-- Utilize the "peer review/work days" provided by the college effectively ~ be ready to peer review
+- Utilize the "peer review/work days" provided by the college effectively

 - Proofread everything twice and review the rubrics to be sure you answered everything